xu-jiayao/xu-jiayao.github.io/_pages/about.md

 **Mini abstract**:

 This study relocates partial reconstruction to the encoder upon observing sparser data post-partial reconstruction.
 This optimization reduces decoder processing time and mitigates degradation from subsequent quantization by capitalizing on sparsity.
 Leveraging the deterministic sensing matrix's sparsity simplifies complex partial reconstruction to matrix-based multiplications, significantly reducing processing time.
 This approach parallels common intra-prediction but with reduced complexity.
-Consequently, this approach achieves superior quality results with reduced processing time and storage requirements.
+Consequently, compared to the state-of-the-art, this work decreases 22.61 % bpp with 17.72 % increased quality.
+Meanwhile, time speeds up to 649.13× on the encoder, 11.03× on the decoder, and 288.46× in total.

 [**Paper**](https://ieeexplore.ieee.org/abstract/document/10297548)
 /